 Hairy Bikers Cheese Scones Recipe

-• Refrigerate: Cheese scones are best eaten on the day they are made.
-However, you can store them in an airtight container at room temperature for up to 2 days.
-To refresh them, wrap them in foil and warm them in a moderate oven for a few minutes.
+Cheese scones are honestly best eaten on the day you bake them.
+If you have leftovers, store them in an airtight container at room temperature for up to 2 days.
+Wrap them in foil and warm in a moderate oven for a few minutes to refresh them.

 • Serving Size: 1 scone